josephmluna/LabWebsite/lab_charter/index.md

 If you'll be out of the lab for a day or more, inform me via email or Slack.
 If you're feeling ill, stay home, rest, and coordinate with colleagues to cover your responsibilities.
 We're a team, and supporting each other is crucial.

 While hard work is important, maintaining work-life balance is equally vital.
 Take vacations during winter and summer, discussing plans with me in advance.
 Summer vacations are best scheduled after conference season.
 Remember, taking time to recharge is essential for your well-being and helps you find the right balance.

-## Race and Diversity

-We are committed to fostering an inclusive and equitable environment that welcomes and values individuals from all backgrounds.

-Our lab recognizes that diversity is a key driver of scientific excellence.
-By bringing together a multitude of perspectives, experiences, and approaches, we can tackle complex problems without groupthink to more effectively innovate in ways that would be impossible otherwise.

-We also acknowledge that academia has long struggled with issues of systemic bias and underrepresentation.
-As a lab, we are committed to being part of the solution.
-We actively work to identify and dismantle biases, promote mutual understanding, and create a space where everyone feels supported and empowered to succeed.

-To help in this ongoing process, I encourage you to explore the resources in our lab library on topics such as representation, crucial conversations, and emotional intelligence.
-These tools can help us navigate challenges, have productive discussions, and maintain an inclusive culture.

-Additionally, I strongly recommend attending school-wide events related to diversity, equity, and inclusion.
-These are valuable opportunities to learn, engage with the broader community, and bring new ideas back to our lab.

-Lastly, we believe that food brings people together!
-We regularly share treats and dishes from the various places we call home.
-Have a special treat that you made too much of?
-Family sent you home with too many tamales / kimchi / soan papdi / cannoli?
-Bring them on over!

 ## Meetings